wapenshaw/wapenshaw.github.io/_posts/2020-05-02-github-user-pages-jekyll-scratch.md

 When you make changes to your website from now these are the steps to follow,

-1. check everything is working fine with `bundle exec jekyll serve` and visiting `http://127.0.0.1`
+1. check everything is working fine with: `bundle exec jekyll serve` and visiting `http://127.0.0.1:4000/`
-2. Add all changed files to staging with `git add .`
+2. Add all changed files to staging with: `git add .`
-3. Commit changes to the branch `git commit -m "my commit message"`
+3. Commit changes to the branch: `git commit -m "my commit message"`
-4. Push the commit to the remote (github) repository with `git push origin master`
+4. Push the commit to the remote (github) repository with: `git push origin master`